-I got the chance to talk with Elsie for 15 minutes and she shared a few things with me about her career path.
+I got the chance to talk with Elsie for 15 minutes, and she shared a few things with me about her career path.
 She is truly following her passion and staying Bossed UP!

 Qualatrice: Why do you dance?

-Qualatrice: What is your purpose and how do you balance dance, family and running a business?
+Qualatrice: What is your purpose and how do you balance Dance, family and running a business?

 Qualatrice: Who would you say inspired or motivated you to follow your passion?

-Qualatrice: How often do you travel for dance when it comes to personal dance and business?
+Qualatrice: How often do you travel for Dance when it comes to personal Dance and business?

-Qualatrice; What’s your favorite type of Dance?
+Qualatrice: What’s your favorite type of Dance?

-Elsie: My favorite type of dance is my very own Afro Russe Dance style.
-It’s a mixture of Zimbabwean African dance, ballet and contemporary put together.
+Elsie: My favorite type of Dance is my very own Afro Russe Dance style.
+It’s a mixture of Zimbabwean African Dance, ballet, and contemporary put together.

 Qualatrice: What advice would you give someone who is trying to start his or her own business?

 Elsie: Keep pushing because when you stop you won’t see your blessing that may be right around the corner waiting for you.
-I never stop pushing because I continue to work as hard as I did when I first started my business.
+I never stop going because I continue to work as hard as I did when I first started my business.

-Qualatrice; Is there anything you would change about your past?
+Qualatrice: Is there anything you would change about your past?

 Elsie: I wouldn’t change anything because everything is part of a JOURNEY!
-Everything in my life is a blessing and I realized this and who I am along the journey.
+Everything in my life is a blessing, and I realized this and who I am along the journey.

 Qualatrice: What is your strength?

-If you would like to connect or even experience dance with Elsie you can visit her Facebook Page MufukaWorks Dance Co.
+If you would like to connect or even experience Dance with Elsie you can visit her Facebook Page MufukaWorks Dance Co.

-You can also visit her company’s webpage MufukaWorks Dance Co.
+You can also visit her company’s webpage, MufukaWorks Dance Co.